LOWSOOKYAO/APU-projects/RWDD/README.md

 # RWDD Ride Share Website

-This project is a ride-sharing website UI designed using Figma.
+This is a Ride Share Website project.
+My role was designing and developing the staff interface.
+I used Figma for the UI design and HTML, CSS, and JavaScript to develop the webpages.

 Features:
 - Responsive UI design